 Denver - Colorado AIDS Project is for HIV or AIDs patients and their families.
 If faced with an eviction, rental assistance may be offered.
 There may also be vouchers for motel stays, referrals to permanent housing and low income apartments, and grants to pay a security deposit or first months rent.
 Call (303) 837-0166.

-First Mennonite Church - Only provides rental assistance to people in the parish area, and the location is 430 W 9th Ave.
+First Mennonite Church - Only provides rental assistance to people in the parish area, and the location is 430 W 9th Ave, Denver, CO 80204.
 A focus is on families with children as well as single parents who need rent help, and clients need to be faced with a one time crisis.
-Call 303-892-1039.
+Call (303) 892-1038 or try 303-892-1039.

 Volunteers of America in Colorado can help with a number of housing issues.
-The homeless and people behind on their rent can get help.
-Receive rent assistance for permanent housing, help with conducting a search for a home, transportation, education and more.
-Other programs may be referrals to transitional housing or apartments and also funds to pay a security deposit.
-Some assistance for paying rent may be issued as a loan to qualified families.
+They do not offer direct rent assistance.
+The homeless and people behind can get help.
+Receive assistance for permanent housing, help with conducting a search for a home, transportation, education and more.
+Other programs may be referrals to transitional housing or apartments, Family Motel, and emergency shelters .
 Call VOA at (303) 297-0408 for information.

 Denver Colorado Legal Services - For those with a referral, free legal aid is offered for housing matters and other civil issues.
 Low income tenants can learn about their rights when it comes to evictions, discrimination, and other aid.
 The office is at 1905 Sherman St. Call (303) 837-1313.

 Colorado Coalition for the Homeless Eviction Assistance Program can offer up to $750 in funds from Denver’s Road Home program.
 In order to apply for help the renter must have an eviction letter, and as funding allows, some tenants in Denver may be issued a no-interest rate loan for their overdue rental expenses.
-Dial 303.293.2217
+Dial (303) 293-2217 or 303.293.2217.

 Denver Homeless Prevention Activities Fund is a source of funds for non-profits in the area.
 The money is used to offer emergency rent help, provide motel vouchers, rehousing, and other support services to stop evictions in the region.
-Find more Denver eviction help.
+Find more details on Denver County eviction help.